haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/themes/favicon.md

 5. Click **Save Config** in the upper right corner to save the changes.

-If caching is enabled in your Admin, you get a notification that refreshing certain {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %} types is required.
+If caching is enabled in your Admin, you get a notification that refreshing certain {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}缓存{% endglossarytooltip %} types is required.
 Click the link provided in the notification, and then click **Flush Magento Cache**.

 ## Add custom favicons manually